Tuesday, June 17, 2025

 We're getting some of those tours from YouTubers even today.
 I've been surveying Mariupol, wondering if a city that size might build back better.
 What does one do with partially damaged apartment buildings?
 We've seen cities rubblized before.
 The WW2 generation rubblized their cities, why shouldn't we rubblize ours, is that the thinking?
 Then they'd rebuild.

-The tour guides with tell different stories, and tourists will sample them both, kind of like how the same tourist is free to show up at the Korean DMZ on either side, one might hope both sides over time, more than once.
+The tour guides will tell different stories, and tourists will sample them both, kind of like how the same tourist is free to show up at the Korean DMZ on either side, one might hope both sides over time, more than once.
 Get each point of view.
 Don't make a run for it, providing target practice; just leave to a neutral liminal space of air travel (Pyongyang to Beijing?), and return on the opposite side (Beijing to Seoul?), through the looking glass.

 We're not going to ignore all the death and destruction that happened (is still happening as of this writing), meaning we're touring a space of cemeteries, well kept and full of ceremony.